Mountain View Cemetery, North Cowichan

 One is the grave of B.C.’s seventh Premier, the Hon.
 William Smithe ((1842-1887)

 William Smithe was not a Freemason but his son, Ormond Towers Smythe, was a member of Temple Lodge, No.33 and a Mayor of Duncan.
 William Smithe’s leading political opponent, the Hon.
-George Anthony Walkem (Premier of B.C. between February 1874 – January 1876 and again between 1878 – June 1882) was a member of Kamloops Lodge, No.10 and King Solomon’s Lodge, No 22 in Toronto, Ontario.
+George Anthony Walkem (Premier of B.C. between February 1874 – January 1876 and again between 1878 – June 1882) was a member of Kamloops Lodge, No.10 in Kamloops, B.C. and King Solomon’s Lodge, No 22 in Toronto, Ontario.
 The Hon.
 George Anthony Walkem is buried in Ross Bay Cemetery in Victoria.

 The GPS location of the Hon.
 William Smithe’s grave is: N 48° 48.197′ W 123° 44.176′